Dental Implants — DeLand, FL

 Delivery of Final Restoration

-Once we receive your final crown, bridge, or denture, you’ll come back to our office for the final step.
+Once we receive your final crown, bridge, or denture, you’ll come back to our dental office for the final step.
 We’ll use the abutment piece to firmly anchor your new restoration onto your dental implant post.
 Finally, we’ll check to ensure your bite feels comfortable and make any necessary minor adjustments.
 Then, you’ll be ready to start enjoying your brand-new smile!

 Benefits of Dental Implants